ex4722/ctf-writeups/battelle/holy_grail/README.md

     PIE:      No PIE (0x8048000)
 ```

 The main function seems to call 2 functions.
-The first ones just a call to setvbuf to disable buffering, a common CTF thing so nothing to worry about.
+The first one just calls setvbuf to disable buffering, a common CTF thing so nothing to worry about.
 The second one will read in user input and then compare it to a string in the data section.
-Depending on the output it will call other functions that are simulariy shaped.
+Depending on the output it will call other functions that are similarly shaped.
 ```
 int32_t sub_8048579()
 {